fasaya/go-rest/readme.md

 # LetsGO!

-This repo is my notes and mini challenges from Golang For Women 2024 class.
+This is my 8th session assignment for Golang For Women 2024 class.

 ## How to run